Quantum geometry of moduli spaces of local systems and representation theory: Quantized moduli spaces of -local systems as a geometric avatar of TQFT

 2mm

 Let us now turn to the very notion of the quantum group and its representations.

-First of all, the quantum group ${\cal U}_q(\mathfrak{g})$ is not a group.
-And unless $\mathfrak{g} = sl_2$, there is no adequate analog of Harish-Chandra modules for ${\cal U}_q(\mathfrak{g})$-modules.
+First of all, the quantum group $\U_q(\mathfrak{g})$ is not a group.
 So one must include a different type of extra data to capture familiar properties of group representations, and to guarantee that representations defined using different choices are equivalent, providing such equivalences.
 Here is what we see.

 \begin{enumerate}